peteroupc/peteroupc.github.io/graphics.md

 #### Memory

-- This specification does not impose a limit on graphics memory use (akin to the video memory, or VRAM, of a video card).
+- This specification does not impose a limit on graphical memory use (akin to the video memory, or VRAM, of a video card).
 Such a limit is optional.
-One suggested example, given in kibibytes of graphics memory, is the screen width times screen height divided by 24, which is slightly less than 13.2 million bytes for 640 &times; 480 resolution.
+One suggested example, given in kibibytes, is the screen width times screen height divided by 24, which is slightly less than 13.2 million bytes for 640 &times; 480 resolution.
 (A kibibyte is 1024 bytes.)
-Imposing a limit on graphics memory use does not limit the size or number of textures, 3-D models, or other graphics files a game can have.[^65]
+Imposing a limit on graphics memory use does not limit the size or number of textures, 3-D models, images, or other resource files a game can have.[^65]
 - According to "[**Typical PCs Each Year**](https://www.dosdays.co.uk/topics/typical_pc_per_year.php)", the following ranges of system memory were typical for PCs sold in the specified years:[^66]
     - 1994: 4MB to 8 MB, with more expensive PCs having 16 MB.[^67]
     - 1997: 8MB to 32MB.[^68]